Superintendents Letters

 lovemyschool.com

 We invite you to learn about our robust, diverse, and excellent Catholic school options across the metro area and 20 more counties, stretching as far as St. Joseph’s in Atkinson, Nebraska.
 There are nearly 20,000 students and 1,400 teachers growing in faith, academics, and service every day.
 Our ultimate goal is being accessible and affordable for every Nebraskan.
-This 2018-2019 school year has seen significant increases in the number of students from historically underserved populations—children in poverty, non-

-English speaking families, and students with diagnosed learning disabilities.
+This 2018-2019 school year has seen significant increases in the number of students from historically underserved populations—children in poverty, non-English speaking families, and students with diagnosed learning disabilities.
 Academic programs and support services in our schools continue to grow.

 • Omaha Catholic School Consortium opened the Dual Language Academy at the site of the former St. Stanislaus Catholic School in South Omaha.
 The academy provides an immersive, bilingual English and Spanish education for children age 3 through first grade.
 Dual language students will be allowed to continue their education through eighth grade at partner schools.